-Return to the texts on page 23.
+Return to the texts on pages XX.
 Complete the table below for all aspects of the model.
 You may have to infer some of the information from the relevant text and your general knowledge and understanding.
 Text one has been done for you.
-Although we have touched on only some aspects of language so far, see how you go completing the final row (Key features) based on your knowledge about grammar from Years 7-10.
+Although we have touched on only some aspects of language so far, see how you go completing the final row based on your knowledge about grammar for Years 7-10.